 “I want to walk our dogs on the beach, with all the other dykes.”

 *Update: Tino was murdered in his house in 2016.
-I now live in suburbia.
+I no longer live in Bez Valley.